FHIDev/fhi.helseid/Fhi.HelseId.Blazor/README.md

 ## Usage

-Include thhis code in your WebApi startup builder (remember to also call "builder.AddHelseIdWebAuthentication()"):
+Include this code in your WebApi startup builder (remember to also call "builder.AddHelseIdWebAuthentication()" etc):

 ```
 builder.AddHelseIdForBlazor()